evp2/songbird/README.md

 # SongBird

-An SvelteKit application that enables search for Lyrics, Artists, Albums.
+A SvelteKit application that enables search for Lyrics, Artists, Albums.

 # How to run
   In order to run the app you will need npm installed and credentials for the [Genius API](https://docs.genius.com).